 The only way to be sure of the radon level in your home is through radon testing.
-There are varying methods and levels of effectiveness for each type of radon testing, and if you have any questions, always contact AmeriServ and we will be glad to help you through the radon testing process.
+There are varying methods and levels of effectiveness for each type of radon testing.
+If you have any questions, you can always contact AmeriServ and we will be glad to help you through the radon testing process.

 Short-Term Radon Testing

 Short-term radon testing is the quickest way to determine the radon levels in your home.
-This type of testing can be complete within just a few days and can be complete using any of the methods below:
+This type of testing can be completed within just a few days using any of the methods below: